sinnwrig/Glslang.NET/README.md

 ## Building Native Libraries

-To build native libraries, run build_libraries.py, specicying the target architecture with -A [x86_64, arm64, all] and your target platform with -P [windows, linux, macos, all].<br>If the command is being run for the first time, it will pull the glslang-zig source repository.
+To build native libraries, run build_libraries.py, specicying the target architecture with -A [x86_64, arm64, all] and the target platform with -P [windows, linux, macos, all].<br>If the command is being run for the first time, it will download the glslang-zig source repository and any sub-dependencies.

 Native build requirements:
 - Zig version 0.13.0 or higher.